-GAZING is a series of stories and stagazing moments we’re sharing with you over the summer months.
+GAZING is a series of stories and stargazing moments we shared over the summer months.
 It’s about looking up and out, to the stars, the Moon, perhaps even into the future…

 It’s a little look into how and why across time and cultures, people have found many ways to make connections between life on Earth and the possibilities of the Night Sky, sharing stories which mark the changing seasons, providing orientation and inspiration.

-GAZING begins on Tuesday 21 July as short, gentle moments as your evening starts to unwind – in story and stargazing pieces each Tuesday and Friday at 8pm.
-These short episodes of wonder, just a few minutes long, will ping into your Facebook feed and YouTube browsing and here on this page – inviting you to explore our place in the Universe creatively, as humans have done for centuries, making connections between life on Earth and the infinite possibilities of the Night Sky.
+These short episodes invite you to explore our place in the Universe creatively, as humans have done for centuries, making connections between life on Earth and the infinite possibilities of the Night Sky.

 The GAZING playlist